alexander-pan/Ecommerce/scripts/Challenger_1/README.md

  - lookback_window: '60'
  - lookfront_window: '30'

-As a note, num_users = 3000 here does not mean there are only 3000 samples.
-There will actually be a data sample for each date (call reference date) falling between the min_date and max_date, a cross join between the 3000 users, references dates, and departments in valid_departments.
+Note: num_users = 3000 does not mean there are only 3000 samples.
+There will actually be a data sample for each row in the cross join of each date (reference date) falling between the min_date and max_date, the 3000 users, and the departments in valid_departments.
 Some of those tuples, however, are removed if they are closer than lookfront_window to the max_date or lookback_window to the min_date.

-For the model training step, the model used is an Extremely Randomized Trees classifier (please see [here](http://scikit-learn.org/stable/modules/ensemble.html#forest) for details).
+For the modeling step, our data is randomized and class-balanced before splitting into training & evaluation sets (70% training; the training & evaluation sets contain samples from completely distinct users).
+The model used is an Extremely Randomized Trees classifier (please see [here](http://scikit-learn.org/stable/modules/ensemble.html#forest) for details).
 Tree ensemble classifiers tend fall midway on the bias-variance spectrum, so they are good general purpose models that can capture a good deal of nonlinearity.
-Jjill does possess a large amount of data, which might suggest that a "deep learning" type approach might be appropriate, but suitable hardware & environment requirements (gpus, db with high performance, etc) should first be met before considering such an approach.
+Jjill does possess a large amount of data, which might suggest that a "deep learning" type approach might be appropriate, but suitable hardware & environment requirements (gpus, db with high performance, etc.) should first be met before considering such an approach.

 As output from training, some evaluation metrics are provided.
-Using a evaluation set of data samples involving users who are distinct from the training set users, we subsample from that set to create a class-balanced subset.
-We then assess the prediction accuracy (# of correct predictions / # of predictions) on the subset and compare it to the random of 50%.
-For a model using the variables defined above, our prediction accuracy came out to ~66%.
+Using the evaluation set mentioned above, we assess the prediction accuracy (# of correct predictions / # of predictions) on the set and compare it to the random accuracy of 50%.
+For a model using the variables defined above, our prediction accuracy comes out to ~66%.

 ## Evaluation (Top N Performance)
 Like training, this evaluation requires two steps:

- 1) **Data Gathering:** [gather_data.py](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/gather_data.py) (run with: gather_data.py eval)
+ 1) [Data Gathering](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/gather_data.py) (run with: gather_data.py eval)
- 2) **Model Training:**  [modeling.py](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/modeling.py) (run with: modeling.py eval)
+ 2) [Model Training](https://github.com/alexander-pan/Ecommerce/blob/master/scripts/Challenger_1/modeling.py) (run with: modeling.py eval)

 For the data gathered, the time period should be distinct from training.
 Here are example parameters used for our analysis:
  - num_users: '3000'